pandanistas/pandanistas_sprint_berlin2020/README.md

 - Read examples of [docstring errrors](https://github.com/pandanistas/docstring_notebooks/wiki/Docstring-Errors-Examples).
 - Go through this [interactive notebook](https://github.com/pandanistas/docstring_notebooks) to find errors that are still present in pandas docstrings.

-> > If you come across any trouble following these steps, feel free to contact [Martina Vilas](https://github.com/martinagvilas).

-## How are we going to work the day of the sprint?
+## How are we going to work during the sprint?
 The day of the sprint we will upload docstring errors in pandas as issues in this repository.
 Each person will choose one (or more if time) to work on, and will submit the fix to the [pandas repository](https://github.com/pandas-dev/pandas).
 We will provide help and mentoring when needed.
 You can choose to work in pairs as well.

-Thanks to our generous sponsors from [Comtravo](https://www.comtravo.com/de/), we will offer lunch (vegetarian option only) to participants.
+Thanks to our generous sponsors from [Comtravo](https://www.comtravo.com/de/), we will offer lunch (vegetarian option only) to participants the day of the sprint.

 ## Credits
 This repository is adapted & modified from https://github.com/WiMLDS/berlin-2020-scikit-sprint.
 Thank you!